storycoder/Drive_RoR/README.md

 Along with that, I will periodically post links in this README to helpful resources for problem solving and that lend conceptual and hands on insights about what makes Ruby on Rails a great language!

+Your input is important, so if you have any suggestions please email me at [meetjosephmargolis@gmail.com](mailto:meetjosephmargolis@gmail.com)

 More to come ...